mpdf/mpdf.github.io/reference/mpdf-variables/adjustfontdesclineheight.md

 modification_time: 2015-08-05T12:01:32+00:00
 ---

-(mPDF >= 6.0)
+(mPDF &ge; 6.0)

 # Description

 void **adjustFontDescLineheight**

 Specify a factor by which to multiply the font metrics, when determining the text lineheight.
 When set to `1`, the text line height will equal the values set in the font for Ascent + Descent.

 For more information, see <a href="{{ "/what-else-can-i-do/line-height.html" | prepend: site.baseurl }}">Line-height</a>.